JCLee91/cliky/mcp-server/README.md

 - Ensure Cursor has been restarted after configuration

 ### Permission errors
-- Confirm the service role key has proper permissions
+- Confirm the anon key is correct
 - Verify RLS policies allow access to your tasks
+- Check that your user ID matches the authenticated user

 ## Contributing